December-ways 1864 | Dawn to Noon | Cupola

 Autumn begins to be inferred, date unknown (Fr1693[A])

-According to the Snell meteorological record the median temperature in September was 57,8º F, with the thermometer rising as high as 80º F and falling to a low of 41º F, occasioning a brief frost.
-Rain and snowmelt totalled a little over 2.5 inches.
+According to the Snell meteorological record the median temperature in September was 57.8º F, with the thermometer rising as high as 80º F and falling to a low of 41º F, occasioning a brief frost.
+Rain and snow-melt totaled just over 2.5 inches.
 Stratus clouds were abundant, alternating with stratocumulous and nimbus, and, rarely, with cumulous, cirrus, and cirrocumulous clouds.
 Winds from the NW and W prevailed, though winds from all directions swept through September.
 Fine days—Sept.
 1, 2, 6, 7, 8, 10, 14, 17, 19, 20, 21, 26, 27, 28—were interspersed with days of rain—Sept.
 3, 4, 5, 9, 11, 12, 18, 24, 29, 30 (“cleared at evening”).
-A rainbow stretched across the sky on Sept.
-8; and a bright aurora arch appeared in the sky on Sept.
-20.
+On Sept.
+8 a rainbow stretched across the sky; and on Sept.
+20 a bright aurora arch appeared in the sky.

 Bird species in September’s scatterplot exceed 100.